SebastianNeuhofer/Robothon-2023-Grand-Challenge-TechWi-e-nBot-Team-Report/README.md

 </ul>

 <h2>General Approach</h2>
-Our goal was to succeed in all of the tasks with perfection.
-Since our robot´s range was not big enough to solve the task from any given orientation of the taskboard, we decided to create tools (e.g. a gear-feather-mechanism to open the door) and an additional axis in order to rotate the whole taskboard in an orientation which is suitable for the task.
-Of course, the additional axis is controlled by the robot-control-system and does not need any human interaction.
-Obviously, there are several specific orientations of the taskboard in which the additional tools are redundant.
-However, like we already described, we wanted to fit to any given random orientation.
+Our goal was to successfully complete all of the tasks with perfection.
+However, our robot's range was not sufficient to solve the task from any given orientation of the taskboard.
+To overcome this limitation, we decided to create tools, such as a gear-feather mechanism to open the door, and an additional axis to rotate the whole taskboard to a suitable orientation.
+The additional axis is controlled by the robot control system and does not require any human interaction.
+While there are specific orientations of the taskboard in which the additional tools are not necessary, we wanted to ensure that our robot could adapt to any random orientation of the taskboard.

 <div style="display: flex;">
   <img src="https://user-images.githubusercontent.com/131485125/234349474-f773ca18-ef78-40f8-976f-d72834209baf.JPG" width="300" height="300"flex: 1;">